wkumari/draft-wkumari-opsawg-sdi/README.md

    factory) it will generate a public / private keypair and a Certificate Signing Request (CSR), with the commonName being the serial number (or other unique token) of the device.
-The device sends this CSR to the CA, which signs the CSR, returns the certificate to the device and also sends it to a certificate publication server.
+The device sends this CSR to the CA, which signs the CSR and publishes the certificate on the certificate publication server.

 3.2.
 Certificate Publication Server

-   The certificate publication server contains a database of all signed certificates.
+   The certificate publication server contains a database of certificates.
 Customers (e.g Sirius Cybernetics Corp) query this server with the serial number (or other provided unique identifier) of a device, and retrieve the associated certificate.
-It is expected that operators will receive the usique identifier (serial number) of devices when they purchase them, and that some automated system will download and store / cache the certificate.
+It is expected that operators will receive the unique identifier (serial number) of devices when they purchase them, and will download and store / cache the certificate.
 This means that there is not a hard requirement on the uptime / reachability of the certificate publication server.

 3.3.
-Initial Device Boot
+Initial Customer Boot

-   When the device is powered on for the very first time, it will generate its keypair.
-It then generates a CSR (including the unique device identifier) and sends it to the vendor's CA, which signs the certificate.
-The device receives the signed certificate and stores it.
+   When the device is first booted by the customer (and on subsequent boots), if the device has no (valid) configuration file, it will perform standard an auto-install type functionality.
+For example, it will perform DHCP Discovery until it gets a DHCP offer including DHCP option 66 or 150.
+It will contact the server listed in these DHCP options and download its config file - note that this is existing functionality (for example, Cisco will fetch the config file named by the Bootfile-Name (DHCP option 67).